Cynic1254/Block-B-blog/page/index.markdown

 ```
 quite confusing right?
 I recommend testing it yourself as with the colors that clang adds it will be a lot easier to see what's going on.

-For now the part that we are interested in is this:
+For now, the part that we are interested in is this:
 ```
 CXXRecordDecl 0x1f0435a4810 <C:\Users\games\source\github\Code-Generation\Code_Generation\include\Linker.hpp:9:1, line:16:1> line:9:7 class Linker definition
   |-DefinitionData pass_in_registers empty aggregate standard_layout trivially_copyable pod trivial literal has_constexpr_non_copy_move_ctor can_const_default_init